ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 10am.
+         <h3>Today</h3>A chance of showers and thunderstorms.
 Partly sunny, with a high near 87.
-North northeast wind 1 to 5 mph.
-Chance
+Northeast wind 1 to 5 mph.
+Chance of precipitation
-         of precipitation is 40%.<br></div>
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">